-Delivery Education and training providers and local employment services will work together to identify, with specific emphasis on deprived communities, those most at risk of falling into long-term disengagement with the jobs market due to COVID-19.
-This information will be collated across the City Region to provide a holistic view of the challenge and to identify opportunities for collaboration.
-Young people will be provided with an informed view of the various routes and options at their disposal.
-This will be focused on the following areas: • Skills development training courses, drawing upon existing programmes and organisations where possible.
-These courses will focus on providing a bridge between education and employment, focusing on employability, digital, technical and applied skills.
-These will be facilitated by FE institutions and funded through the MCA. • Partners across SCR will work together with HE and FE institutions to match up cohorts of students through a mentorship and training scheme, utilising communication campaigns and trusted local delivery vehicles to highlight the opportunity for cohorts and provide a bridge to next steps (e.g. employment or study), new skills and experience of other skill-sets. • Existing programmes (e.g. South Yorkshire Future, RISE, Careers and Enterprise Coordinators) will be scaled-up support to leavers, graduates or students into employment or next steps in education.
-This support will be based on alignment to the strategic priorities of the region (e.g. economic growth, inclusivity and sustainability).
-All will be developed with local education and training providers so that targeted support can be provided, and where required, programmes are created to fill gaps and guarantee opportunities for vulnerable or 'at risk' cohorts.
-Targets This intervention will target 4,500 people with a specific focus upon the most 'at-risk' young people.
+ers and local employment services with specific emphasis on deprived sk of falling into long-term disengagement OVID-19.
+This information will be collated ide a holistic view of the challenge for collaboration.
+Young people will be w of the various routes and options occused on the following areas:

+ing courses, drawing upon existing sations where possible.
+These courses bridge between education and memployability, digital, technical and be facilitated by FE institutions and work together with HE and FE institutions students through a mentorship and g communication campaigns and ides to highlight the opportunity for idge to next steps (e.g. employment experience of other skill-sets. g.
+South Yorkshire Future, RISE, Careers tors) will be scaled-up support to leavers, to employment or next steps in education. d on alignment to the strategic priorities of c growth, inclusivity and sustainability). will explore what further support le learners who have fallen behind ring lockdown, to catch up.

+All will be developed with local education and training providers so that targeted support can be provided, and where required, programmes are created to fill gaps and guarantee opportunities for vulnerable

+YOUNG PEOPLE'S SKILLS GUARANTEE (POST 16) Targets This intervention will target 4,500 people with a specific focus upon the most 'at-risk' young people.
 Outcomes Young job seekers will be supported to secure and remain in employment commensurate with their skills and ambition.
+Additionally, learners who have fallen behind will be supported to catch up.
 It will ensure that NEET levels are below the national average .
-Success will be measured by a greater share of young people staying in employment or in education after 6 and 12 months .
+Success will be measured by a greater share of young people staying in employment or in education after 6 and 12 months.
 Targets will be developed through current graduate and leaver surveys.
 Data will be confirmed with longitudinal data on outcomes.
 Investment required £1.5 - £3m over 18 months to support 16-24-year-olds into employment, training, or education.
-Estimated unit cost is £240 per person.
-This excludes apprenticeship and traineeship grants which are captured in the Train to Work programme Requirements Support from educational institutions within SCR.
+Estimated unit cost is £240 per person .
+This excludes apprenticeship and traineeship grants which are captured in the Train to Work programme.
+Requirements Requirements include: Support from educational institutions within SCR.
 Collaboration across partners to identify young people not receiving support.
 Resource requirements to undertake matching programme.
 Identification and unification of existing organisations intervening and supporting struggling students.
 Close working between education and business sectors.
 Capacity within the labour market and education sector to provide each individual, that would like to engage with the intervention, with the option to pursue their interest development plans.